In a single glance, our eyes work with our brains to tell us the size, shape, color,

-The sclera (pronounced: SLEER-uh) is the protective layer.
-This
+The sclera (SLEER-uh) is the protective layer.
+This tough, fibrous

-tough, fibrous tissue surrounds the eyeball and attaches to the cornea, which is the
+tissue surrounds the eyeball and attaches to the cornea, which is the clear front

-clear front surface of the eye.
+surface of the eye.
 What we see as the white of the eye is the sclera.
+Over the sclera

-Over the sclera lies the conjunctiva, a clear skin layer that protects the eye from
+lies the conjunctiva, a clear skin layer that protects the eye from becoming dry.

-The choroid (pronounced: KOR-oyd) is the middle layer that contains
+The choroid (KOR-oyd) is the middle layer that contains blood

-The retina (pronounced: RET-nuh), the innermost of the three
+The retina (RET-nuh), the innermost of the three layers, lines

-layers, lines the inside of the eyeball.
-The retina is a soft, light-sensitive layer
+the inside of the eyeball.
+The retina is a soft, light-sensitive layer of nervous

-of nervous system tissue.
-The optic nerve carries signals from the retina to the brain,
+system tissue.
+The optic nerve carries signals from the retina to the brain, which

 The space in the center of the eyeball is filled with a clear jelly-like material

-called the vitreous (pronounced: VIH-tree-us) humor.
-This material allows light to
+called the vitreous (VIH-tree-us) humor.
+This material allows light to pass through

 The colored circular membrane in the eye just behind the cornea is called the iris.